Davante Adams Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- In his 11 matchups against the Vikings, Adams' 73 receiving yards average is 24.5 less than his over/under for Sunday's game (97.5).
+- Adams' 73 receiving yards per game in his 11 matchups against the Vikings are 25.5 fewer than his over/under for Sunday's game.

 - Adams has caught a touchdown pass versus the Vikings seven times, and had multiple TDs in three of those games.